Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

-where $\theta=\{\theta_j\}_{j=1}^p$ is a vector containing the multinomial probabilities such that $\sum_{j=1}^p \theta_j=1$.
-The number of categories $p$ corresponds to the number of OTUs, while the number of trials $N$ is the total number of reads per sample.
+In our setting, the number of categories $p$ corresponds to the number of OTUs, while the number of trials $N$ is the total number of reads per sample.
+To emulate the common scenario where different samples contain different numbers of reads, the number of trials $N \in \mathbb{Z}$ will be different for each sample and be generated using a negative binomial distribution $\textnormal{NB}(a, \, b)$.
+We use $a=10^5$ and $b \in \{3,10,30\}$ throughout.

-Here, we model the number of trials $N \in \mathbb{Z}^n$ using a negative binomial distribution to emulate the common scenario where different samples contain different numbers of reads.
-Throughout the simulations $N$ is drawn from a negative binomial $N \sim \textnormal{NB}(a, \, b)$, where $a$ is the mean and $b$ the dispersion.
-This is the standard parametrisation of the negative binomial in ecology \cite{linden2011using}.
-We use $a=10^5$ and tested values of $b \in \{3,10,30\}$.
-However, we observed that simulation results were consistent for these values of $b$ and so only include results generated using $b=10$.
-See Figure \ref{fig:total_reads_per_sample} for the empirical reads per sample in the chronic respiratory disease dataset as well as the negative binomial densities corresponding to these choices for $a$ and $b$.